Levan Davitashvili

-Levan Davitashvili is a Georgian Politician who is serving as Vice Prime Minister of Georgia from July 2021 and Minister of Economy.
-He previously served as the Minister of Enviromental Protection and Agriculture from 2016 to 2022.
+Levan Davitashvili (born 10 December 1978) is a Georgian Politician who was serving as the First Deputy Prime Minister of Georgia from July 2021 and Minister of Economy until June 2025.
+He previously served as the Minister of Environmental Protection and Agriculture from 2016 to 2022.

 Career

-From December 2017 to September 2022, he was Minister of Environmental Protection and Agriculture.
+From December 2017 to September 2022, Davitashvili was Minister of Environmental Protection and Agriculture.
 On 9 February 2021, he became Minister of Economy and Sustainable Development.
 In July 2021 he was appointed as Vice Prime Minister of Georgia.

+He was relieved of this position in June 2025.